ss-stewart/Memory-Game/README.md

   startTimer - runs timer in window
   init - resets and restarts game upon click event

-Timer: Display in an element
+TIMERT: Display in an element

-Messages to render
+MESSAGES TO RENDER
   Game instructions
   'Better take that ginko!'
   'Time's up!'